-- Absence due to injury or sickness up to 12 months;

-- Layoff up to 1 month;

-- Leave of Absence up to 1 month;

-- School Recess up to 3 months;

-- Vacation based on your Employer's policy, not to exceed 3 months.
+- Absence due to injury or sickness up to 12 months; - Layoff up to 1 month; - Leave of Absence up to 1 month; - Vacation based on your Employer's policy, not to exceed 3 months.

-While the Policy is in force, you may be eligible to continue your insurance as long as your Employer keeps paying premiums on your behalf.
+If you become a Retired Employee while the Policy is in force, you may be eligible to continue your insurance as long as your Employer keeps paying premiums on your behalf.
 You should contact your Employer for more details.